KwatMDPhD/ccal/README.md

 # See big picture

-CCAL itself doesn't havce much code.
-Instead, CCAL submodules many other cool libraries in `ccal/`, and import awesome functions from them in `ccal/__init__.py`'.
+CCAL itself doesn't have much code.
+Instead, CCAL uses other cool libraries as submodules in `ccal/`, and import their awesome functions inside `ccal/__init__.py`'.

 # Get started

-Look at `notebooks/ccal.ipynb`, a boiler plate to use this CCAL library.
+Look at `notebooks/ccal.ipynb`, the boilerplate to use the CCAL library.

 # Note